-Dark Milk Chocolate
+3. Dark Milk Chocolate

 Cocoa Mass: 35-60%.
 Sugar: 20-45%.
 Milk Powder: 20-25%.

-By adding more milk solids, the melting point of the chocolate reduces and results in a creamier chocolate.
+Dark milk chocolate is a good compromise between the sweetness of milk chocolate and the bitterness of dark chocolate.
+By adding more milk solids, the melting point of the chocolate reduces and results in creamier chocolate.

 Uses: A confectionery snack or for grating over hot beverages and desserts.